sloki-project/sloki/README.md

 See [CHANGELOG.md](/CHANGELOG.md)

+Legend:
+* :white_check_mark: : implemented
+* :white_circle: : in progress/must be implemented
+* :red_circle: : will NOT be implemented

 #### Commands implementation

-Legend:
-* Implemented :white_check_mark:
-* In progress/must be implemented: :white_circle:
-* Will NOT be implemented: :red_circle:

 | Status            | Category | Command           | Parameter | Description
 |-------------------|----------|-------------------|-----------|----------------